Principles to practice approach for EL success

 Learn how to provide effective reading instruction to ELLs in grades K-8.

 Please join us at an upcoming three-day Direct Strategies Institute using CAL's widely-used What's Different? professional development program.
 The training will provide participants with an understanding of the methodology and strategies for teaching English language learners (ELLs) how to read.
-This research-based curriculum incorporates key findings from the National Literacy Panel (2006) and will consider the implications of common standards on teaching reading to English learners and reading across the content areas.
+This research-based curriculum incorporates key findings from the National Literacy Panel (2006) on teaching reading comprehension, vocabulary, fluency, phonemic awareness and phonics to English learners.
+Connections will be made to college and career readiness standards (such as CCSS) including reading and writing in the content areas.

 The three-day What's Different?
 Direct Strategies Institute is designed for elementary and middle school classroom, ESL, and reading teachers as well as school administrators who want to ensure reading progress on the part of English learners.
 CAL encourages teams of ESL, reading, and classroom teachers to attend.